Liza asked, “How do I clean wood parquet floors?”

 - Next, use a broom or Swiffer sweeper to remove the smaller particles and dispose of them.
 It’s important to remove all of the grit from the surface prior to mopping.
 These tiny pieces of dirt and sand can cause scratches and act like abrasives when mopping.

 - Finally, mop the floor with a damp mop.
-The key to successfully mopping hard wood flooring is to use as little moisture as possible.
+The key to successfully mopping hardwood flooring is to use as little moisture as possible.
 Often times, plain water is sufficient for regular cleanings.
+Be sure to wring the mop out well each time you soak it.

-- If the floor is especially soiled, add in floor cleaner designed for parquet flooring.
+- If the floor is not coming clean with plain water or if it is especially soiled, add in floor cleaner designed for parquet flooring.
+See the Choices of Cleaners section below for some options.

 - Rinse with clean water if necessary.